brooksjk/sRNA/README.md

 ```
 ### Filtering mature.fa and hairpin.fa files
 mirdeep2.pl needs these files to be inputed with samples from the specific organism being tested.
 In order to do this the files were obtained from [miRBase](https://mirbase.org/download/) and then filtered specifically for reads associated with Drosophila Melanogaster (dme) using the extract_miRNAs.pl script provided with the program as such:

+For the fruit fly analysis, Anopheles gambiae, Anopheles mellifera, Bombyx mori, Locusta migratoria, Triboleum castaneum and all Drosophila species were considered related species.
 ```
 #mature
 extract_miRNAs.pl /path/to/file/mature.fa dme > path/to/file/mature_dmel.fa